-Collie Exercise Needs: Activity & Fitness Guide
+Collie exercise & Fitness Guide

 How much exercise does a Collie need?
 Activity recommendations for this large moderate-energy herding breed.

-The Collie needs 30–60 minutes of exercise daily.
+Daily exercise daily.
 Moderate daily exercise keeps your Collie healthy and mentally satisfied.

 Best Activities

-What sets the Collie apart from other herding breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.
 Collies with moderate energy levels strike a good balance between activity and relaxation.

 Exercise by Age